esppk/noaatk/README.md

 # noaatk

-Toolkit for ploting earthquake data
+Toolkit for cleaning and ploting earthquake data.